 The board also conducts continuing reviews of approved research, reviews proposed amendments, adverse events, protocol deviations, and matters of non-compliance.

 Neither the IRB nor ORIA has the authority to take disciplinary action against any individual relating to noncompliance.
 Findings of noncompliance that are neither serious nor continuing will be referred to appropriate administrative units, as described in the Noncompliance/Deviation SOP.

-F. Office of Research Integrity & Assurance
+D. IRB staff in the Office of Research Integrity and Assurance (ORIA)

-G. Individuals Conducting Research
+E. Individuals Conducting Research

 In situations where the IRB find serious and/or continuing noncompliance with this policy, the Provost will determine what administrative actions the University takes against the respondent.

 In addition to disciplinary administrative actions outlined in University policies and procedures, the Provost may apply the following administrative actions, including but not limited to:

 - withdrawal or correction of all pending or published abstracts and papers emanating from the research where research misconduct was found,